-Dear
+Dear:

-This is in response to a letter dated July 4, 1997, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
-Additional information was received in a letter dated January 26, 1999.
+This is in response to a letter from your authorized representative dated July 18, 2001, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of citizenship (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was submitted in a letter dated November 6, 2001.
 The information submitted for consideration is substantially as set forth below.